steverandy/content_directory/README.md

 ## Structure

 Content Directory does not require a database.
 Instead, it uses file system.
-An entry is a file written in Markdown syntax.
+An entry is a file written in Markdown syntax (with one of the following extensions: .md, .markdown, .txt, .text).
 You can group related entries in a folder.

     - content
       - home